kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-best-native-kora-framework.md

 The fewer hidden stages, the easier automated reasoning becomes.

-## Classpath-Dependent Behavior Is Especially Difficult for Agents
+## Classpath-Dependent Behavior Is Especially Difficult for Agents { #classpath-behavior }

 Many frameworks intentionally use classpath presence as configuration.
 If library X exists, enable integration X. If library Y is absent, fall back to implementation Z. This can create excellent developer ergonomics.
 But it also means behavior depends on build dependency state that may not be obvious in the file being edited.
 An agent debugging one service method may need to inspect: